 “This (case) is a high priority,” Hochman said.
 “Any time a particular case gets this level of attention, it’s even that more important to get it right.”

-A resentencing hearing is scheduled for December 11, and the brothers' lawyers plan to bring at least six witnesses from the Department of Corrections to testify to their rehabilitation.
+A resentencing hearing is scheduled for Dec.
+11, and the brothers’ lawyers plan to bring at least six witnesses from the Department of Corrections to testify to their rehabilitation.

 If Los Angeles Superior Court Judge Michael Jesic agrees to resentencing, a parole hearing would be set.
-California’s parole board is appointed by Governor Newsom, and its recommendations are subject to his approval.
+California’s 21-member parole board is appointed by Governor Newsom, and its recommendations are subject to his approval.
 Newsom could agree with or reject a grant of parole—or ask for further review.

 “What matters are the facts.
-What matters is justice and fairness,” Newsom has said about the case.
+What matters is justice and fairness,” Newsom said previously about the case.
 “Not treating them any worse because they’re celebrities, not treating them certainly any better because they’re celebrities.”

-As a young Ivy League and Stanford-educated prosecutor in the US Attorney’s office, Hochman watched the brother’s first trials deadlock in a courtroom across the street from his desk in downtown LA.
+As a young Ivy League and Stanford-educated prosecutor in the US Attorney’s office, Hochman watched the brothers’ first trials deadlock in a courtroom across the street from his desk in downtown LA.

 Since their 1996 convictions for murder and conspiracy, Hochman says he hadn’t keep up with the case.
 But as soon as he takes office, Hochman promised to work “extremely quickly” and with “an open mind” to review the confidential Menendez files and “not seek delay for delay’s sake.”

-Hochman counters that the Menendez case is “a perfect example where people have reached conclusions based on a very very limited review of the facts and pretty much no knowledge of most of the law.”
+Hochman counters that the Menendez case is “a perfect example where people have reached conclusions based on a very limited review of the facts and pretty much no knowledge of most of the law.”

 He plans to approach his review as a former prosecutor and former criminal defense lawyer—with appreciation for each side of the case.